python-telegram-bot/python-telegram-bot/README.rst

 This library provides a pure Python interface for the `Telegram Bot API <https://core.telegram.org/bots/api>`_.
-It's compatible with Python versions 3.6.8+.
-PTB might also work on `PyPy <http://pypy.org/>`_, though there have been a lot of issues before.
+It's compatible with Python versions 3.6.8+. python-telegram-bot might also work on `PyPy <http://pypy.org/>`_, though there have been a lot of issues before.
 Hence, PyPy is not officially supported.

 In addition to the pure API implementation, this library features a number of high-level classes to make the development of bots easy and straightforward.
 These classes are contained in the